dpharris/OlcbRefresh/README.md

 OpenLCB/LCC is a set of heirarchical protocols to let nodes talk to each other.

 It consists of:
+ - System/Application Messaging
+   - PCE - Events
+     - Implements *Producer/Consumer Events* (64-bit)
+     - EventIDs are globally unique 64-bit numbers.
+     - These are *unaddressed* EventID messages.
+     - 1:N.
+   - Datagrams
+     - These are *addressed* messages containing up to 70-bytes of data.
+     - 1:1.
+   - Streams
+     - These are *addressed* messages carrying unlimited data.
+     - 1:1.
  - System/Housekeeping
    - Link - establishes and maintains the node's link to the network
      - Announces state of Node